svikashk/incremental-development/README.md

 #### After Break

+1. Read over [step 6, Development](./planning-and-collaborating/6-development.md) all together
-1. Read over the hackyourfuture.be website as a full class
+1. Study the hackyourfuture.be website as a full class
    - how would you break this into small steps?
    - which pieces are most important?
-2. Break into small groups and prepare your repository for the group project
+1. Break into small groups and prepare your repository for the group project

 ### After Class